 Finding herself alone in the shop on a rainy Saturday afternoon Nicoll, still in her wheelchair, picked up a paper piecing pattern and decided to give it a try.
 “I fell in love.
 I said to my husband, ‘Lock the doors.
 I’m hooked.’
 When I got better I turned my fabric shop into a quilt shop.”

-Within a few months she had 3,000 bolts of fabric and had to move the store to a larger space.
+Within a few months she had 3,000 bolts of fabric and had to move the store to a larger space with the help of interstate moving companies.
 Today Nicoll’s store, Sunshine Sewing and Quilting in Margate, is the largest quilt shop in South Florida and the second largest quilt shop in the state.
 It’s proximity to the port at Fort Lauderdale where many vacation cruises come and go make it a shopping destination for quilters waiting to board or just coming off the ships.

 In the fall of 2010 she took her line of self-produced Judaica fabrics to Quilt Market to see if other stores might buy it.
 A project she’d designed with the fabrics was published in Quilter’s World magazine just before the show which help to build excitement.
 The line sold out.
 “I had shop owners come over to me at Quilt Market and say, ‘I wish I could carry your fabric, but I don’t have Jewish quilters as customers.’
 I told them, ‘Everyone has a Jewish friend.’”
 Fay Nicoll Judaica fabrics are now in quilt shops nationwide and are available through all major distributors of quilting cottons.